8 Reasons Adults Stay in Abusive Relationships and How to Help Them

 8. They cannot leave the relationship.

 If a person is disabled, elderly—or both—they are likely at the mercy of their caretakers and may be unable to seek help in the event of neglect or abuse.
-For example, they may have restricted mobility or impaired communication skills as a result of a stroke, which leaves them highly vulnerable to being mistreated without anybody finding out.
+For example, they may have restricted mobility or impaired communication skills, which leaves them highly vulnerable to being mistreated without anybody finding out.

 Do you know an adult who is in an abusive relationship?